International Be Kind to Lawyers Day - Meet Our Staff

-Today is International Be Kind to Lawyers Day.
-Here at Equality Now, it goes without saying we would not be able to achieve our goals make the progress we do without the help of a team of incredible lawyers we are so grateful to count as colleagues and friends.
+Here at Equality Now, it goes without saying we would not be able to make the progress we do without the help of a team of incredible lawyers we are so grateful to count as colleagues and friends.
 Today, we are delighted to highlight some of the many amazing lawyers on our staff and sharing some of their inspirations and the work we are so grateful they do.

 Mahatma Gandhi said, “In a gentle way, you can shake the world.”
-That’s Equality Now’s Divya Srinivasan’s favorite quote and through her work advocating for women and girls she hopes she can change someone’s life.
+That’s Equality Now’s Divya Srinivasan’s favorite quote and through her work advocating for women and girls, she hopes she can change someone’s life.
 Divya has worked on sexual harassment and workplace sexual violence in India and believes that legal change is a vital part of the fight for gender equality.
-Recently, Divya authored an op-ed for the Inter Press Service on the global efforts needed to achieve the UN’s goal of eradicating FGM by 2030, which highlighted failure of global organizations to dedicate adequate resources to addressing the practice.

 If you want to target the roots of inequality and structural discrimination, Equality Now’s Tamar Dekanosidze can tell you law is one of the most important tools in your arsenal.
-“If there is no law, how can you get justice?” she recently said from her native Georgia in an interview with Global Citizen, where she has seen first hand the country’s changing attitudes toward women’s rights as the government has responded from increased pressure by activists and women’s groups, at the local, regional and international level.
-From the European Court of Human Rights to the Committee on the Elimination of Discrimination Against Women, Tamar’s work and research on human rights has taken her around the world, where she’s worked to break down the barriers to transformative social change.
+“If there is no law, how can you get justice?” she told Global Citizen, where she has seen first hand the country’s changing attitudes toward women’s rights as the government has responded from increased pressure by activists and women’s groups, at the local, regional and international level.
+From the European Court of Human Rights to the Committee on the Elimination of Discrimination Against Women, Tamar’s work and research on human rights have taken her around the world, where she’s worked to break down the barriers to transformative social change.

-Jean-Paul Murunga believes that “without laws, human rights are only aspirations.”, Jean Paul has dedicated his career to advocating for the rights of women, girls and children.
-Early in his career, Jean Paul ran weekly legal aid clinics at the Human Rights Commission and Refugee Consortium of Kenya, providing refugees and children who were survivors of human rights abuses with legal advice and representation.
-His work has taken him to Djibouti, where he worked in child protection and and community development as well as with the United States High Commission on Refugees.
-His favorite quote, by Dr. Martin Luther King Jr, reads “Our lives begin to end the day we become silent about things that matter” and serves, along with his wife, daughter, mother, and sisters as a guiding principle in his work.
+Jean-Paul Murunga believes that “without laws, human rights are only aspirations”.
+Jean-Paul has dedicated his career to advocating for the rights of women, girls, and children.
+Early in his career, Jean-Paul ran weekly legal aid clinics at the Human Rights Commission and Refugee Consortium of Kenya, providing refugees and children who were survivors of human rights abuses with legal advice and representation.
+His work has taken him to Djibouti, where he worked in child protection and community development as well as with the United States High Commission on Refugees.
+His favorite quote, by Dr. Martin Luther King Jr, reads “our lives begin to end the day we become silent about things that matter” and serves, along with his wife, daughter, mother, and sisters as a guiding principle in his work.